 Knowledge: Conditional Instructions

-A conditional statement is a type of coding instruction that instructs the computer to compare values and expressions and make decisions.
-A conditional statement tells a program to perform an action depending on whether the condition is true or false.
+A conditional statement is a type of coding command that instructs the program to compare values and expressions and then make decisions based on whether the condition is true or false.

 Conditional statements are first present when the execution of an event or a sequence of code depends on the achievement of a specific condition.
 Boolean values (true or false) are often used and associated with terms such as if, else, until and when.